sonos/torch-to-nnef/README.md

 When NNEF spec is insufficient to express computational graph, we use extensions from [tract inference engine](github.com/sonos/tract) seamlessly (that you can opt-out with `nnef_spec_strict`).
-By example we use special tract components to express:
+For example, we use special tract components to express:
 - recurrent layers (LSTM, GRU,...)
 - dynamic streamable input dimensions
 - casting (since NNEF spec is too vague in this regard)

-This package strive to have minimum dependencies (to allow easy integration in other project).
+This package strives to have minimum dependencies (to allow easy integration in other project).

-We aims to support Pytorch > 1.8.0 with tract > 1.17.7 over Linux and MacOS systems.
+We aim to support Pytorch > 1.8.0 with tract > 1.17.7 over Linux and MacOS systems.

 ## Install